BA (Hons) Architecture with Foundation Year

 Why study Architecture with Foundation Year at Liverpool John Moores University?

-- Take a virtual tour of this year's Architecture degree show
+- Take a virtual tour of last year's Architecture degree show

 - Students can access study abroad opportunities and apply for overseas travel awards

 - Access to some of the UK's best examples of urban redevelopment and iconic buildings

 - Teaching in the RIBA award-winning, purpose-built John Lennon Art and Design Building

 - Opportunities for overseas exchanges and study trips

 - Exemptions from RIBA/ARB Part 1 exams on graduation